 (3) Church leadership.
 The Bible undeniably teaches that the church is to have godly leadership (1 Timothy 3:1-13; 5:17-20; Titus 1:6-9; 1 Peter 5:1-4).
 Sadly, the early church took the concept of church leadership, and due to pagan influences, molded it into a priesthood.
 While most Protestant and Evangelical churches do not refer to its leadership as priests, in some instances, the pastor/preacher serves in much the same role as a priest.
 Pastors are expected to do all, or nearly all, of the ministry work.
 In some churches, the re-introduction of the idea of a priest into Christianity resulted in the biblical identity of all believers being saints, ministers, and priests, being lost.
 In church leadership, the result can be burnt-out pastors or overly authoritative pastors.
 The result in the congregation can be passivity and inactivity.

 The idea that a Christian can unenthusiastically sing a few songs, lackadaisically shake a few hands, inattentively listen to a sermon, and reluctantly give an offering – and thereby fulfill his/her role in the church – is completely unbiblical.
 The church is intended to be a place of healthy fellowship, active participation, and mutual edification.
 First Corinthians chapter 12 likens the church to a human body.
 All of the parts of the body must be functioning for the body to do what it is intended to do.
-In some churches today, only the “head” is functioning.
-And as physiology teaches us, a head cannot survive on its own.

 (4) The sermon.
 The Bible clearly declares that God’s Word is to be taught (1 Timothy 4:11; 2 Timothy 4:2).
 There is undeniably a place for a godly man teaching other believers in a sermonic / oratory format.
 One problem is that many churches fall into the trap of one man being the sole teacher.
 Another problem is when churches, whether intentionally or unintentionally, convey the idea that passively listening to a sermon is all that God expects.
 In 2 Timothy 2:2, Paul encourages Timothy to entrust teaching to others who are gifted by the Holy Spirit for teaching.
 The presence of a non-participatory sermon is not the problem.
 The lack of opportunities for others to teach and/or the lack of willingness to teach can be a problem.
 One of the goals of the church is to make disciples, not pew-warmers.
 Many churches could do a much better job at recognizing the gift of teaching in others and training and encouraging them to use that gift.
 At the same time, no one should seek the position of teacher unless he really has been gifted by the Holy Spirit, a fact which can be verified by the testimony of others who can give witness to the presence of this gift.
 In fact, James 3:1 warns us, “Not many of you should presume to be teachers, my brothers, because you know that we who teach will be judged more strictly.”